Swami Nityananda - Time For Truth

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

-Secondly he said he was experimenting.
-He did not clearly explain what experiments he was doing and who gave him the right to experiment (play) with the lives of poor women whose names were tarnished forever?
-Now, experiments are for ordinary people, people who are ignorant and who want to ascertain truths or test their hypotheses through experiments.
+Secondly, he said he was experimenting.
+He did not clearly explain what spiritual or occult experiments he was conducting and who gave him the right to experiment (play) with the lives of poor women whose names were tarnished forever?
+Now, experiments are for ordinary people, who are ignorant and who want to ascertain truths or test their hypotheses through experiments.
 The swami is known to be an enlightened person, a knower of truth.
 He is even worshipped by some as a deity.
-So if the swami claims that he was experimenting, it logically follows that he does not know truth and he is not enlightened to the extent his followers want others to believe.
-If he is prone to experiments, then he has no right to guide people because only a knowledgeable and enlightened master can guide people, not those who are still experimenting with truth.

 Suggestions for Further Reading